chrisma89/Chrisma-Caroline-Stephen/README.md

 ### Credits

+Unsplash for the images in use for this portfolio page.
-Visax for the background image  : https://unsplash.com/photos/a-black-and-white-background-with-some-lines-SA5upNDnGY0 Thanks to Mrs. Tephilla Allan Roy for her guidance in getting the react router to work as expected Thanks to the Tutor, Ms Laura Cole for her guidance in deploying the project on github pages.
+Thanks to Mrs. Tephilla Allan Roy for her guidance in getting the react router to work as expected Thanks to the Tutor, Ms Laura Cole for her guidance in deploying the project on github pages.